shadyamr/Restaurant-Management-System/README.md

 # Restaurant Management System
 RMS Application - Java

-This is our team project for CSC240/SWE211 - Object Oriented Programming [Fall 2021].
+This is our team project for Fall 2021 - CSC240/SWE211 - Object Oriented Programming.
 A system that makes reservations to a restaurant.
 The customer can select a restaurant based on a specific location.
 Once the customer chooses a certain restaurant, he can reserve a table.

 # Progress
 * [x] Diagram